jenzie/tictactoe/README.md

 * The Tic-Tac-Toe class that runs the game using the Board and Player(s).
 * The RandomAIPlayerTest and OkayAIPlayerTest that tests chooseMove() from their respective Player class.

-The project itself has the following in progress:
 * The GoodAIPlayer that extends Player.
 * The GoodAIPlayerTest that tests chooseMove() from GoodAIPlayer.

+The project itself has the ideas for future revisions:
+* BadAIPlayer that chooses the first move in a list of valid moves.
+* Other AI algorithms/strategies relevant to Tic-Tac-Toe.
+* A GUI.

 1. Instructions
 ===============